bitcoin-sv/arc/doc/README.md

 ### BlockTx

-BlockTx is a microservice that is responsible for processing blocks mined on the Bitcoin network, and for propagating the status of transactions to all Metamorphs connected to the server.
+BlockTx is a microservice that is responsible for processing blocks mined on the Bitcoin network, and for propagating the status of transactions to each Metamorph that has subscribed to this service.

 The main purpose of BlockTx is to de-duplicate processing of (large) blocks.
-A block will be processed by BlockTx and only sent once to all the connected metamorphs.
-The metamorphs have also registered which transactions they are interested in with BlockTx, and BlockTx will only send the transactions that the metamorphs have registered.
+As an incoming block is processed by BlockTx, each Metamorph is notified of transactions that they have registered an interest in.
 BlockTx does not store the transaction data, but instead stores only the transaction IDs and the block height in which they were mined.
-The metamorphs are responsible for storing the transaction data.
+Metamorph is responsible for storing the transaction data.

 You can run BlockTx like this: